Jinal4502/Contrast-Streching-Using-Matplotlib/Readme.md

 In this process, we map original intensity range to new intensity range, which is determined using the histogram of an image, so that the minimum and maximum intensity values present in the image are accurately selected excluding the outliers.

 ```
-Histograms is a graphical representation that organizes a group of data points into user-specified ranges.
+Histogram is a graphical representation of the distribution of numerical data.
 ```

 ## Image Normalization Formula